How to Make Folded Paper Star Ornaments — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 1For a cleaner look, use a light pencil and erase any visible lines after the glue has dried.
+This ensures that the focus remains on the beautiful folds and the paper's color or pattern, rather than any stray markings.

 • 5Consider adding a small loop of string or ribbon to the top point before the glue fully dries for easy hanging.
+This prevents you from having to pierce the star later and ensures it's ready to display immediately.

 Related Activities You Might Enjoy